TomHilder/wakeflow/README.md

 <!-- GETTING STARTED -->
 ## Installation

-`wakeflow` may be most easily installed from the Python Package Index ([PyPI](https://pypi.org/project/wakeflow/)), or can also be installed from the [GitHub repository](https://github.com/TomHilder/wakeflow) if you wish make contributions.
+`wakeflow` may be most easily installed from the Python Package Index ([PyPI](https://pypi.org/project/wakeflow/)), or can also be installed from the [GitHub repository](https://github.com/TomHilder/wakeflow) if you wish to make contributions.
 Dependencies for `wakeflow` consist mostly of standard python libraries.
 We recommend using a package manager such as [Anaconda](https://www.anaconda.com/products/distribution) to make your life easier, but this is not required.